itso-io/aika/metabase/readme.md

 # Metadata setup

-Metadata is deployed using the steps in this article: https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app
+Metabase is deployed using the steps in this article: https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app